manoushpajouh/German-MLM-and-RTT/README.md

 ## Biases and Limitations

-* Corpus: This model is limited by the nature of translated cor- pora as a whole, meaning that there is bias and in- consistency between the two versions of the dataset
+* Corpus: This model is limited by the nature of translated corpora as a whole, meaning that there is bias and inconsistency between the two versions of the dataset
 – English and German – that the models have been trained on.
 Furthermore, the dataset is limited to movie subtitles, so it will not be neither extremely formal nor informal.
-Just as it may not represent natural human language and slang entirely accu- rately, it will not represent formal vocabulary, such as medical or legal.
-As with any translated set, but especially for subtitles which prioritize captur- ing tone and emotion, more or less context may be necessary within each translation.
+Just as it may not represent natural human language and slang entirely accurately, it will not represent formal vocabulary, such as medical or legal.
+As with any translated set, but especially for subtitles which prioritize capturing tone and emotion, more or less context may be necessary within each translation.
 Because of this, translations will not be direct, word-for-word translations.